Propair Flight 420: Experiments on the equipment

-Another test was conducted by investigators.
-This time, they conducted the test to know if hydraulic fluids of Flight 420 would ignite when it contacted the hot surface of the brake assembly.
-Investigators used two kinds of hydraulic fluids; the contaminated and uncontaminated one.
+Another test was conducted by investigators to determine if hydraulic fluids of Flight 420 would ignite when it contacted the hot surface of the brake assembly.
+Investigators used two kinds of hydraulic fluids: the contaminated and uncontaminated ones.
 The result was that an intense fire broke out after it contacted with the hot surface.
 The test also revealed that the contaminated hydraulic fluids have a lower ignition point than the uncontaminated one.

 Sequence of events

-Investigators noticed that during Flight 420's take off roll, the aircraft was pulled to the left and the crew had to apply right rudder input in order to correct the path of the aircraft.
+Investigators noticed that during Flight 420's take off roll, the aircraft had pulled to the left and the crew had to apply right rudder input in order to correct the path of the aircraft.
 The aircraft also took longer to reach take-off speed than usual.
-These indications were consistent with the presence of drag force on the left brakes.
+These indications were consistent with the presence of drag force on the left brakes, possibly caused by incomplete retraction of the brake disks, or a faulty parking brake.
 Examination of the left brakes confirmed that they had indeed been dragged.